WASA Employees Stage Hunger Strike Against Non Payment Of Salaries - UrduPoint

 WASA Employees Stage Hunger Strike Against Non Payment Of Salaries

-The protest demonstration led by HDA Employees Union leaders Aijaz Hussain, Niaz Hussain Chandio and others demanded early payment of outstanding salaries and pension before Eid-ul- Azha.
-They have also staged a token hunger strike for pressing their genuine demands.
+The protest demonstration led by HDA Employees Union leaders Aijaz Hussain, Niaz Hussain Chandio and others demanded early payments of outstanding salaries and pension before Eid-ul- Azha.
+They also staged a token hunger strike for pressing their genuine demands.

 While addressing the participants, union leaders said salaries and pension of WASA employees were not being paid to them since last seven months due to which their families were facing financial hardship.